-Multimode and singlemode versions of fibre optic cables come sized for short and longer distance applications.
+Multimode and Singlemode versions of fibre optic cables come sized for short and longer distance applications.
 These segments of fibre optic cable are terminated at each end with a connector to create the patch cord.
 Connectors on the fibre optic patch cord ends include LC, ST, SC and other types.
 Cable descriptions will list end-to-end connections, such as LC to ST or LC to LC.
 Singlemode fibre cable is commonly utilised over long distances, while multimode fibre optic cable is designed for shorter-length applications.
-Both support high speed networks.
+Both support high-speed networks.
 A fibre optic patch cable (also called patch cord) will come in a variety of jacket colours and should be connected to a similar type of cable.

 Types of Fibre Optic Cable

 Fibre optic patch cords are assemblies that have been pre-tested to ensure performance standards.
 Multimode cables are classified as OM1, 2, 3, and 4.
 Multimode fibre cable specifications include core diameters of 62.5/125 micron for OM1 and 50/125 for the other classifications.
 This size is printed on the cable.
-Singlemode are classified as OS1 and 2 with a 9/125 micron core.
+Singlemode is classified as OS1 and 2 with a 9/125 micron core.
 A cable may be described as an OM3 50/125 fibre optic patch cable, or as a 9/25 singlemode patch cable in 3m length.
 The OM2 multimode fibre is commonly used in LANs.
 The 10 Gigabit-capable OM3 is now a preferred choice over OM1.

 Duplex Fibre Patch Cable